“In poor posture the muscles are doing a part of the job of the bones.”

 …The more I understand about hypermobility, the more obvious it becomes that our method is a great tool for helping anyone with this ‘condition’.

-Overusing the muscles: in both group and individual lessons we teachers are strongly focused on helping individuals recognise their tendency to push themselves beyond their natural boundaries, and to enable those who are stuck in compulsive patterns of excessive muscular effort to move their attention deeper inside to connect to, and begin to move from a better-organised, more integrated skeleton.
+Overusing the muscles: in both group and individual lessons we teachers are strongly focused on helping individuals recognise their tendency to push themselves beyond their natural boundaries, and to enable those who are stuck in compulsive patterns of excessive muscular effort to move their attention deeper inside to connect to – and begin to move from – a better-organised, more integrated skeletal self.

 Better cooperation between different muscle systems: our group lessons and homework practice movements are designed to re-organise the various muscular systems to move in a more coordinated way so that it becomes easier to do more with less effort.
-With practice this can–and usually does–begin to happen spontaneously.
+In a regular Feldenkrais practice this can – and usually does – begin to happen spontaneously.

 Relaxation: ok, this is the hardest one for me personally!
 But when I do need to relax I now have a lot of skills at my disposal from my years of locating and releasing muscular tensions in every part of myself.
-The growing popularity of mindfulness techniques has made me aware of just how elegantly the Feldenkrais internal focus practice dove-tails with learning meditation, and I also recognise how many of the benefits I experienced early in my training came from releasing chronic tensions I had been living with since childhood, without ever becoming fully aware of their presence.
-I began to feel lighter in spirit, and more ‘comfortable in my skin’.
+The growing popularity of mindfulness techniques has made me aware of just how elegantly the Feldenkrais internal focus practice dove-tails with learning some classic forms of mindfulness meditation, and I also recognise how many of the benefits I experienced early in my training came from releasing chronic tensions I had been living with since childhood, without ever becoming fully aware of their presence.
+I began to feel both lighter in spirit and more ‘comfortable in my skin’.

 Qi–Essensuality Consciousness Training

-Now I am more aware of the way that having to constantly ‘keep yourself together’ becomes chronic in a hypermobile nervous system, I have developed a comprehensive sequence of bodymindful Awareness Through Movements lessons, under the banner of Qi–Essensuality Consciousness, and I am planning to make on online course available to purchase in the near future.
+Now I am more aware of the way that having to constantly ‘keep yourself together’ becomes chronic in a hypermobile nervous system, I have developed a comprehensive sequence of body-mindful Awareness Through Movements lessons, under the banner of Qi–Essensuality Consciousness, I teach a regular weekly extended class on this theme, and I am (still!) planning to make on online course available to purchase in the near future.

 In the meantime do get in touch with me if you would like to discuss any of this – I am always happy to chat, and these lessons are very suited to distance learning, so I can also teach via platforms such as Skype.